OUCRU-Modelling/serosv/docs/reference/find_best_fp_powers.md

-# Returns the powers of the GLM fitted model which has the lowest deviance score.
+# Returns the powers of the fractional polynomial model which has the lowest deviance score.

-Refers to section 6.2.
+Return the best powers for a given degree

 ## Usage